Textile Technology Laboratories

 3. Research Lab – Analysis/Inkjet

-This lab is used for analysis, inkjet printing, and 3D printing.
-Using inkjet printing and 3D printing enables a more resource-saving and flexible textile production for printing, dyeing, and functionalising the surface of the textile.
+This lab is used for both inkjet printing and analysis.
+Using inkjet printing enables a more resource-saving and flexible textile production for printing, dyeing, and functionalising the surface of the textile.
 In this lab, we can do everything from analysis for the development of functional inks to lab-scale production processes at industrial speeds.

-This lab is used, among other things, to perform antimicrobial tests on textile materials and to treat textiles in a plasma machine for surface modification in textile manufacturing processes, for example to improve wettability, functional coating, and the functional treatment of fabrics, fibres, and yarns.
-Using the plasma machine, we can perform tests relevant to industry.
+This lab is used partly to analyse liquids and gels, and partly to treat textiles in the plasma machine for surface modification in textile manufacturing processes, for example to improve wettability, and the functional treatment of fabrics, fibres, and yarns.
+Using the plasma machine, we can carry out small lab-level productions that are relevant to industry.

 Did you know that...